menu

 Demographics

-In terms of college education, Madison is nearly on par with the US average for all cities of 21.84%: 18.42% of adults 25 and older in Madison have a bachelor's degree or advanced degree.
+The education level of Madison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.42% of adults 25 and older in Madison have a college degree.

 The per capita income in Madison in 2022 was $30,755, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $123,020 for a family of four.
 However, Madison contains both very wealthy and poor people as well.